bengfarrell/workit/README.md

 When done for the day, click export, and we it uses the Node.js fs import to write an HTML file with your tasks.

 Not bad for a few hours.
 Way to go GitHub.
 If you find any flaws, it may because I'm on Windows and you're on Mac.
 Or because of my few glasses of wine tonight.

+Make sure you do the normal npm install stuff, and you should be fine to go!